 5: Approve Invoices and Pay Vendors

-Once it is confirmed everything checks out free of discrepancies or anomalous entries, the invoice is approved and forwarded on to finance.
+Once it is confirmed everything checks out free of discrepancies or anomalous entries, the invoice is approved and forwarded to Finance.
 In the best-case scenario, accurate vendor payment is promptly made.

-Unfortunately, should there be inaccuracies–an all-too-common occurrence when relying on manual processes–the invoice must be sent back to the vendor with the reason(s) for rejection, corrected and then sent through the process once again.
+Unfortunately, should there be inaccuracies–an all-too-common occurrence when relying on manual contract management processes–the invoice must be sent back to the vendor with the reason(s) for rejection, corrected, and then sent through the process once again.
 In these cases, it costs valuable internal time and drastically slows vendor payment.

-Leading procurement professionals are transforming the world of Procurement.
-That includes embracing new mindsets around what constitutes exceptional Procurement.
+Leading procurement professionals are transforming the world of procurement, using their own experience as a guide and leveraging comprehensive procure-to-pay solutions which encompass everything from purchase requisition and purchase order solutions to invoicing and supplier management.
+That includes embracing new mindsets around what constitutes exceptional procurement.
 What does this revolution look like?

-Demolished silos.
-Procurement visionaries know that any process or system that obstructs communication between departments within the P2P process harms the organization in many ways.
-In most cases, these workflows are inefficient, lack transparency and just plain cause unnecessary cost and value leakage.
+Procurement visionaries know that any process or system that obstructs communication between departments within the procure-to-pay process harms the organization in many ways.
+In most cases, these workflows are inefficient, lack transparency, and just plain cause unnecessary cost and value leakage.

-Beyond ERP.
 Procurement pros see that legacy ERP systems and other semi-digital accounting software lack the ability to pull various procurement tools into a single platform.
 They also inhibit forecasting ability around services not yet completed.
-Simplification is the way of the future.
+Simplification of the procurement process is the way of the future.

 Procure-to-Pay KPIs that Matter: You Can't Manage What You Don't Measure